F.W. Webb Company

 F.W.
-Webb Company, founded in 1866, is a wholesale distributor of engineering and construction products, such as plumbing, heating, and HVAC fixtures.
-It operates in the northeastern United States.
+Webb Company, is an American wholesale distributor of plumbing, heating, HVAC, industrial, commercial, building and construction supply products in the northeastern United States.

 History

-The company was founded in Boston in 1866 by John Stults as the city's second wholesale dealer in plumbing fixtures.
+Founded in 1866 in Boston by John Van Ness Stults as one of the city’s first plumbing wholesalers, it evolved under various ownerships before Frank W. Webb purchased and renamed the Boston branch in 1899.
 Purchased in 1933 by Roger Pope, the company is now under the third generation of Pope family ownership.
+Today, it is headquartered in Bedford, Massachusetts, and operates over 100 locations across nine Northeastern states, serving commercial, residential, and industrial clients.
+The company extends its reach through nearly 50 Frank Webb Home retail showrooms alongside its expansive wholesale branches.
+F.W.
+Webb has achieved steady growth through both organic expansion and strategic acquisitions, rising to become the largest distributor of its kind in the Northeast United States.
+Its product portfolio spans plumbing, HVAC/R, waterworks, fire protection, commercial refrigeration, process controls, propane gas equipment, pumps, and specialty industrial components.
+As of 2024, F.W.
+Webb employed over 3,300 people and generated approximately $2.3 billion in revenue, according to Forbes.

-Products
+Products & Locations

 F.W.
-Webb Company offer products and services to commercial and residential contractors as well as industrial and institutional professionals.
+Webb Company offers products and services to commercial and residential contractors as well as industrial and institutional professionals.
 Core markets include plumbing, heating, HVAC, commercial refrigeration, and PVF (pipe valves fittings).
 The company also offers building and process controls, propane gas equipment and parts, ductwork, water systems, commercial and industrial pumps, fire protection and fabrication, thermoplastic piping, and high purity (sanitary) process components.

-In addition to the wholesale trade, the company serves retail customers, contractors, and interior designers at approximately 40 Frank Webb's Bath Centers throughout the northeastern United States.
+In addition to the wholesale trade, the company serves retail customers, contractors, and interior designers at Frank Webb Home Showrooms throughout the northeastern United States.
 These showrooms feature a range of products from different manufacturers, and include customer interaction displays configured before purchases are made, to provide immediate feedback to customers regarding design questions.